Senate Elections

 Staff members must be employed by UCW and be past their probationary period to be eligible to stand for election.
 All staff members are eligible to vote for and nominate another staff member.

-Officers of the University (President, Vice-Presidents, or the Registrar), faculty members (except UAP faculty with continuing appointment), Chairs, and the University Librarian are not eligible.
+Officers of the University (President, Vice-Presidents, or the Registrar), faculty members (except UAP instructors with continuing appointment), Chairs, and the University Librarian are not eligible.

 Voting and Campaigning FAQ